cagnulein/QZCompanionNordictrackTreadmill/README.md

     treadmill.
 Once rebooted, proceed to login to iFit.
 At this point, QZ Companion is running in the background and is ready to transmit treadmill speed and incline data to QZ.

+    If it reads all 0's, try going to the treadmill's Settings > Apps > QZ Companion app > Permissions, and enabling all permissions.

 ![](media/image3.png)